 This report, researched and drafted by me, was covered by the Guardian, Time, and Sky News, among others.

-Writing Rights Ltd - Editing
+Writing Rights Ltd - Editing and Consultancy

 An investigation into use of social platforms and dating apps by the LGBTQ community in Egypt, Lebanon, and Iran.